Last updated: 30 Apr 2023

-You don’t need any equipment to work out, stay fit and get or maintain a toned body.
-It takes me 15 minutes a day to stay in shape.
+You don’t necessarily need any equipment to stay fit and maintain a toned body.
+It only takes 15 minutes a day for me to stay in shape.

 Disclaimer: I am not a doctor or physician and not certified to train anyone.
 These routines work for me and keep me in shape but sure won’t get me any rankings in a bodybuilder contest.